 Creating A Student-Centered Wellness Committee

-As student mental health and wellness (the active goal of being in good health) remains a focal point on college and university campuses, institutions continue their search for effective resources to address these issues.
-A student-centered wellness committee is a resource for campuses to consider to information share and implement a coordinated campus-wide wellness effort.
+As student mental health and wellness (the active goal of being in good health) remains a focal point on college and university campuses, institutions continue their search for effective ways to support these issues.
+A student-centered wellness committee allows a campus to share information and implement a coordinated campus-wide wellness effort.

 Purpose and Scope

-For many institutions, the first step in creating a wellness committee is crafting a mission statement.
-The statement can help ensure your institution thinks carefully about the purpose and scope of your committee’s charge.
-As you draft your statement, consider whether the committee is being created to support other initiatives across your institution, such as those housed in the counseling center, or to conceive of its own program from scratch.
+For many institutions, the first step in creating a wellness committee is crafting a mission statement that can help ensure your institution scrutinizes your committee’s purpose and scope.
+As you draft the statement, consider whether the committee is being created to support other initiatives across your institution, such as those housed in the counseling center, or to conceive of its own program.
 The purpose and scope will be different at each institution.
 Tailor the statement to your needs and campus population.

-While the focus of this piece is on student-focused committees, many institutions also have an employee wellness committee, or a joint committee, to address health and fitness, increase morale, and avoid burnout.
-An employee wellness committee, with a similar purpose, scope, and makeup can promote health and wellness across your institution for employees.
+Many institutions also have an employee wellness committee, or a joint committee, to address health and fitness, increase morale, and avoid burnout.
+That committee, with a similar purpose, scope, and makeup, can promote health and wellness across your institution for employees.

 Members

 Your committee’s composition is critical to its function and impact.
 Draw from as many campus departments as possible to bring varied perspectives on student needs to better inform and shape the committee’s work.
-Examples of common committee members include:
+Examples of common committee members:

 Some institutions also include at least one student representative to contribute the student perspective to the committee’s mission and activities.

-Once the committee’s composition is set, consider how often your committee will meet and how to divide tasks between committee members, capitalizing on their expertise and connection throughout your campus.
+Once the committee’s composition is set, determine how often your committee will meet and how to divide tasks between committee members, capitalizing on their expertise and connection throughout your campus.

 Work Integration and Tasks

 Your wellness committee should work to ensure consistency in programming and services across campus.
-Integrate the committee’s recommendations into various campus departments that may impact or contribute to student well-being.
-Often, the departments reflected on the committee may most need the committee’s recommendations.
+Integrate the committee’s recommendations into campus departments that may impact or contribute to student well-being.
 If your committee includes a student representative, that student will be able to provide input regarding any student-led initiatives and thoughts on where wellness efforts may be most needed.

 Trends